Do you want to delete thumbnails in WordPress? If you are looking for a simple method, keep reading this article.

 The first step is to install and activate Regenerate Thumbnails.

-And under the WordPress Tools section, you will see the settings for the plugins.
+Under the WordPress Tools section, you will see the plugin settings.

 As its name suggests, this plugin’s primary focus is to regenerate thumbnails.
-For example, if you have disabled the option to create all thumbnails on your site, WordPress won’t create any thumbnails when you update an image.
+For example, if you have disabled the option to create thumbnails for all images on your site, WordPress won’t create any thumbnails when you update an image.
 However, you can tell your server to generate thumbnails manually.

 With this plugin, you can create thumbnails of various sizes, which you can select from the settings.